 Two subspecies, engelmannii (described here) and mexicana.

-"Although P. engelmannii varies considerably over its broad distributional range, the variation is continuous, militating against recognition of multiple varieties" (Taylor and Patterson 1980).
 "In the northern part of its range, it hybridizes freely and completely intergrades with P. glauca" (Taylor 1993).
-In the Chilliwack River Valley of British Columbia, it occurs with and hybridises with Picea sitchensis.
+This hybrid is commonly called "interior spruce" or P. glauca var. albertiana.
+In the Chilliwack River Valley of British Columbia, P. engelmannii occurs with and hybridizes with Picea sitchensis.
 The area is near sea level and the Fraser Valley, yet comes right out of the heart of the North Cascades.
 This hybrid may occur elsewhere, where the species' ranges are contiguous (such as the Federation Forest/Crystal Mountain area of Washington) but has not been seen yet (Van Pelt 1999).
+All three species (P. engelmannii, glauca, and sitchensis) hybridize is a zone in the interior Skeena River valley in British Columbia (Sutton et al. 1994).

 Additional synonymy for var. engelmannii (Taylor 1993):